jluttine/CryptOS/README.md

 #### Create a transaction (online computer)

-1. Start `monero-wallet-cli --daemon-address opennode.xmr-tw.org:18089` from
+1. Start `monero-wallet-cli --daemon-address opennode.xmr-tw.org:18089
-   the command line.
+   --trusted-daemon` from the command line.

 2. Enter file path to the view wallet, for instance, `path/to/view-wallet`.